pawelngei/alxd.org/content/47en_solarpunk_prompts_podcast.md

 ![Solarpunk Prompts banner by Natalia Vish](/images/47_solarpunk_prompts_podcast/banner.jpg)
 <figcaption>Solarpunk Prompts banner CC-BY-SA 4.0 by [Natalia Vish](https://nataliavish.com/)</figcaption>

-As Solarpunk is still quite a young genre with no Masterpieces setting the tone, various authors and creatives put emphasis on different aspects of the movement: for some, it's the aesthetic, the themes symbiosis with the environment, idyllic futuristic landscapes, harsh realities of fighting the oppressive systems, or reflective rebuilding from an apocalypse.
+As Solarpunk is still quite a young genre with no Masterpieces setting the tone, various authors and creatives put emphasis on different aspects of the movement: for some, it's the aesthetic, the themes of symbiosis with the environment, idyllic futuristic landscapes, harsh realities of fighting the oppressive systems, or reflective rebuilding from an apocalypse.

-The inital 22 Story Hooks I compiled had several very strong themes keeping them grounded and community focused, but I realized I never spelled them out to any audience.
-Tomasino quickly fixed that, creating an Introduction episode to the podcast with the following guidelines:
+The initial 22 Story Hooks I compiled had several very strong themes keeping them grounded and community focused, but I realized I never spelled them out to any audience.
+Tomasino  fixed that, creating an Introduction episode to the podcast with the following guidelines:

 > **Community as Protagonist (No “Chosen One”)**